 Scorpio is the eighth of 12 Zodiac signs.
-Scorpio is a fixed water sign ruled by both Mars and Pluto.
+Scorpio is a fixed water sign ruled by Pluto.
 It is represented by the symbol of the scorpion, although the Eagle and the Phoenix are also sometimes used for Scorpio, due to the connection to regeneration.

 Scorpio is one of three Water signs.
 The other two Water signs are Pisces and Cancer.
 Water signs are those that originate in the water element of the astrological calendar, but each sign manifests the element differently.
 Water signs tend to be adaptable and intuitive.
 These emotionally intelligent signs know to trust their feelings in any given situation.

 This sign is commonly misunderstood because they tend to be guarded and mysterious.
 This can make them seem cold, but in actuality, they just have a tendency to seek out deeper connections over shallow ones.
 They value honesty above all else while deeply protecting their privacy.
 Scorpios may not attach to many people, but the ones who earn their loyalty will also get their fierce support and commitment.

 Scorpio is associated with the color black.
 This is a powerful color for Scorpio.
 It represents their mysterious nature and continued ability to surprise others.
 Additionally, Scorpio may seem opaque and difficult to know to someone who has yet to be allowed into their inner circle.
 Black is intense, bold, and can have fathomless depths — much like Scorpio.